fastly/fastly-magento2/Documentation/Guides/BLOCKING.md

 ## Changing blocking config

-After any change to the blocking rules you need to click the *Update Blocking Config* button.
+After any change to the country list or ACL list you need to click the *Update Blocking Config* button to push the config change.

+If you decide to switch blocking modes you have to save the config before clicking Update Blocking Config.

 ## Turning off Blocking